gcorlouer/Time-series-analysis-notes/README.md

 # Time-series-analysis-notes
 Notes I write on time series analysis and  Granger Causality.
-These notes are still in progress.
+These notes are still evolving.